 - Whether to introduce debt

-Because the trust is properly structured under Nevada law, the business benefits from asset protection—but governance and liquidity pressures remain.
+At the same time, a legal claim arises.
+Because the trust is properly established under Nevada law, the business benefits from asset protection, but governance and liquidity pressures remain.

 Choosing the Right Trustee for a Business Trust